cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ### Org Developer (legacy)

-Org Developers can read high-level information for all clusters, and monitor all clusters using DB Console.
+Org Developer (legacy) can read high-level information for all clusters, and monitor all clusters using DB Console.
 {{site.data.alerts.callout_info}}
 This role will be deprecated in favor of more fine-grained roles introduced below, once the latter are [generally available (GA)](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html)
 {{site.data.alerts.end}}